Balance Your Team's Workload

 They add new issues to the current sprint automatically.
 New issues appear in the swimlane for uncategorized cards.
 This swimlane is shown at the top of the board.
 The team leads review and assign new requests that appear in this swimlane.

 For swimlanes, they use values from the Assignee field.
 This creates a separate swimlane for each member of the team.
 Each designer can see the tasks that are assigned to them as well as every other member of the team.
-To focus on their own tasks, designers can collapse all of the other swimlanes on the board.
+To focus on their own tasks, designers can collapse the other swimlanes on the board.

 The team leads see the bigger picture, including all the incoming tasks and how current assignments are balanced between the team members.
 This helps them decide who can take a new task and see who might be overwhelmed at the moment.